 The stroma is the thickest layer of the cornea.
-The stroma is made up primarily of water and collagen and is important to the maintenance of the spherical shape of the cornea, which is vital to the proper passage and refraction of light into the eye.
+The stroma is made up primarily of water and collagen and is vital to the maintenance of the spherical shape of the cornea, which is critical to the proper passage and refraction of light into the eye.

-Descemet's membrane is another thin layer which has relative strength due to the collagen fibers which comprise it.
-This collagen is produced by the corneal endothelial cells.
+Descemet's membrane is another thin layer that has relative strength due to the collagen fibers which comprise it.
+The corneal endothelial cells produce this collagen.
 Descemet's membrane is capable of repairing itself with relative ease following injury.
-It is crucial to protecting internal structures of the eye from infection and trauma.
+It is crucial to protecting the internal structures of the eye from infection and trauma.

 The innermost layer of the cornea is the endothelium.
-This thin layer plays a vital role in maintaining the clarity of the cornea as the endothelial cells pump excess fluid out of the stroma.
-Endothelial cells do not appear to regenerate appreciably, and their destruction can cause lasting dysfunction.
+This thin layer plays a vital role in maintaining the clarity of the cornea as the endothelial cells pump excess fluid from the stroma.
+Endothelial cells do not appear to regenerate appreciably, and their destruction can cause lasting dysfunction.]

 Due to the importance of its transparency, the cornea does not contain any blood vessels.
-It receives nutrients through diffusion on its external side from tear fluid, and from aqueous humor internally.
+It receives nutrients through diffusion on its external side from tear fluid and the aqueous humor internally.
 The nerve fibers innervating the cornea also supply it with neurotrophins.

 The corneal epithelium contains thousands of nerve endings that lend it high sensitivity to contact with foreign objects.
 Long ciliary nerves from the ophthalmic division of the trigeminal nerve (V1) carry sensory innervation of the cornea.
 The density of nociceptors in the cornea is estimated at 300 to 600 times that of skin.
 The ciliary nerves form mid-stromal, subepithelial/sub-basal, and epithelial networks.